jmeierk/copycat/README.md

     ```text
     Can't connect to X11 window server using ':0' as the value of the DISPLAY variable
     ```
-    Here you might have to allow non-network local connections to your X server:
+    On your **host** system you might have to allow non-network local connections to your X server:

     ```text
     xhost +local: